otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 "Storage Status message" to the Prekey Server.
-If the result of the "Storage Status message" indicates that the number of stored Prekey Messages is getting low, the client should upload more Prekey Messages - otherwise it will be impossible for other clients to start the non-interactive DAKE's with the client.
+If the result of the "Storage Status message" indicates that the number of stored Prekey Messages is getting low, the client should upload more Prekey Messages - otherwise it will be impossible for other clients to start the non-interactive DAKE with the client.
 The maximum number of Prekey Messages that can be published in one message is 255.